Visiting for the First Time?

 Be sure and stop by a visitor table on Sunday morning when you arrive.
 There you will find an information packet and a nametag so our members can greet you.
-Fill out a guest registry form and we will send you our newsletter, let you know about upcoming events, and connect you with ERUUF groups of interest to you.
+Fill out a guest registry form and we will send you our weekly e-newsletter, let you know about upcoming events, and connect you with ERUUF groups of interest to you.
 Your visitor host is also happy to answer any questions you might have.

 When is the Next Service?

 Sunday, December 4, 2022: 10:00 am (online and IN-PERSON)

 Slow Down.
 Sink into Silence.
 Prepare to Plant Hope.
 It's Advent!